The Subconscious Superpower — in 60 Seconds.

 4. Embrace Daydreaming

-• Allow your mind to wander.
-Some of the best ideas emerge when you’re not trying to force them.
-I address this in another video, but I note here as well that while drugs can cause disinhibition similar to daydreaming, the mental impairment that accompanies their use makes drug-induced inhibition a poor, and often counterproductive, way to reach disinhibition.
+• Let your mind wander.
+Some of the best ideas happen when you’re not trying to force them.
+I hit this in another video, but it is worth discussing here as well: While drugs can cause disinhibition similar to daydreaming, the mental impairment that accompanies their use makes drug-induced inhibition a poor, and often counterproductive, way to reach disinhibition.
+Sure, you’re disinhibited, but can you remember what you just invented?

-Your subconscious mind is a powerful tool for innovation, capable of solving problems and generating ideas in ways your conscious mind can’t.
-By understanding and leveraging this “subconscious superpower,” you can unlock new levels of creativity and innovation.
+Your subconscious mind is an innovation engine, capable of solving problems and generating ideas in ways your conscious mind can’t.
+By using this “subconscious superpower,” you can unlock creativity and innovation.

 Leave a Comment